What we eat today can change our tomorrow

 Industry, innovation and infrastructure

-AgriBosco is here: an area of 23 hectares where sustainable agriculture coexists with nature, thanks to the collaboration with Legambiente and AzzeroCO2.
+agriBosco: a 23-hectare space where sustainable agriculture co-exists with nature, courtesy of the collaboration with Legambiente and AzzeroCO2.

 Responsible consumption and production